BetterToken/info_bettertoken/wiki/disclaimer/bettertoken_disclaimer.md

 - Not responsible for the contents of services brought live.
 It is the clients duty that no illegal activities are tied to the services brought live as stipulated in the order agreement.

 ## Physical Goods Warranty
-This sections of the disclaimer is a Limited Warranty which applies to physical goods, and and physical goods alone, purchased from BetterToken.
+This sections of the bettertoken_disclaimer is a Limited Warranty which applies to physical goods, and and physical goods alone, purchased from BetterToken.

 ### Coverage of the Warranty
 During the Warranty Period, BetterToken will repair or replace, at no charge, products or parts of a product that proves defective because of improper material and/or workmanship, under normal use and maintenance.